We care about your data.

 You’re the captain of this ship.
 You control the data you share with us.

-Under Australian privacy laws, you have the right to request that we provide you with access to the personal information we hold about you.
-If necessary, you can also request a correction of any of this information.
+Under UK privacy laws, you have the right to request that we provide you with access to the personal information we hold about you.
+If necessary, you can also request a correction and/or removal of any of this information.

 Get in touch with us if you’d like to make a request about any details you’ve shared.
 We have a dedicated contact for all privacy related questions.
 You can email us using firstname.lastname@example.org.
 If there’s any reason why we can’t update your personal information, we’ll let you know and explain why.